5 ways to reduce server running costs

 5. Review your contract plan

-Each cloud has a variety of contract plans.
+Each cloud provider offers various contract plans.

 Change plan